A steady-state study of the nonequilibrium properties of SrVO$_3$: Methods

-We notice that, for \(N=2\), the configuration \(C\) contains only one orbital so \( \bar P(C \mid 1_{\alpha_1'})\) can then be obtained directly from the impurity solver, reducing the procedure to the one described in Ref.~\cite{ma.we.25}.
-For \(N>2\), we need a prescription to calculate \( \bar P(C \mid 1_{\alpha_1'})\), which we obtain recursively as explained below~\footnote{It is worth mentioning that when $C$ contains two (or more) orbitals, $\bar P(C \mid 1_{\alpha_1'})$ cannot be calculated from a single impurity solver, as it would require the exact treatment of an impurity consisting of two (or more) correlated orbitals.}.
+It is worth mentioning that when $C$ contains two (or more) orbitals, $\bar P(C \mid 1_{\alpha_1'})$ cannot be calculated from a single impurity solver, as it would require the exact treatment of an impurity consisting of two (or more) correlated orbitals.

+In addition, we point out that the occupations computed from the GFs are in one-to-one correspondence with those obtained from the probabilities $P(i_{\alpha_i})$.
+The latter can therefore be interpreted as analogues of the density-matrix elements associated with the local Hilbert space of a single orbital.